 Challenges To Downsizing

 One thing to remember is that going smaller doesn’t automatically equal cheaper.
 While moving to a smaller space will likely reduce some of your operating costs (utilities + taxes) and your overall maintenance and repair costs, depending on where you are moving, you may incur additional costs, like incurring condominium common fees.
 If your reasoning for downsizing is purely financial, you may even consider renting a smaller space as an option.
 Either way, make sure that you do all the math before you proceed.
 This is especially the case when moving from a house to a condominium.
 First, condo prices have been skyrocketing this past year (about 15%) while the freehold housing market flatlined through the last half of 2017, closing the gap between these two housing types.
-Also, a condominium will have common fees that - in some instances - can be quite high should the building have a concierge, a swimming pool, or a host of amenities which you may, or may not, use.
+Also, a condominium will have common fees that – in some instances – can be quite high should the building have a concierge, a swimming pool, or a host of amenities that you may, or may not, use.
 At the same time, the common fee will include expenses associated with landscaping, and snow removal, as well as building insurance which you may already incur owning a house.